TUDSSL/WARio/artifact/WARio-PLDI-2022-artifact/README.md

 $ cd WARio/benchmarks/quicksort
 ```

 To set up the environment for a certain configuration (e.g., `R-PDG`, `Loop Write Clusterer` in the paper in Figure 4 and 5), we can use the `WARio/scripts/benchmark-build` script to set all the environment variables associated with the configuration.
 We can also do this manually, but we will use the script.
+For details on how to configure the environment variables for `iclang` manually, and their purpose, see the _"`iclang` Configuration"_ section below.

 To get all the possible targets of `WARio/scripts/benchmark-build`, open the script, or run `benchmark-build targets`.